gund/ng-original-template-poc/README.md

 You will see usecases of `appOriginalTemplate` directive and it's abilities.

-You can expect in a few weeks npm library based on this poc which will support template extraction declaratively via directive and imperatively via service.
+You can find iImplemented library [here](https://github.com/gund/ng-original-template).

 # NgOriginalTemplatePoc